-(4:31) The reason why you’re not going free quickly is you’re releasing to feel good.
-And that causes you to stop when the goal is accomplished, whereas if you were releasing to go free, you wouldn’t stop.
-You would bless every opportunity that came your way to gain an additional piece of freedom.
+(4:31) The reason why you’re not going free quickly is you’re releasing to feel good; and that causes you to stop when the goal is accomplished.
+But if you were releasing to go free, you wouldn’t stop; you would bless every opportunity that came your way to gain an additional piece of freedom.
 Every down would be a wonderful opportunity to you.
 Every down is a marvelous opportunity to release and go up.

 (6:40) But every desire is an extreme bondage.
 Every desire is saying, “I lack that.”
 The All lacks nothing.
 The All is everything.
 The oneness includes every last atom.
 And so you pull yourself away into a new personality and you are trying to keep that personality surviving.
 And that’s more important to you than taking this tremendous high state, which is yours by nature, which is inherent, which you cannot change.
 But you can look away from it and assume this little ego-body-mind.